calcOSU/calcOSU/README.md

-Hi, I’m a student a Oregon State through the CS post-bacc program As of April 2022, I am studying databases and algorithms
+Hi, I’m a student a Oregon State through the CS post-bacc program.
+As of April 2022, I am studying databases and algorithms.

 <!---